lanl/TTLoRAMoE/README.md

-# Welcome to TTLoRAMoE-SC25's Documentation
+# Welcome to TTLoRAMoE Documentation

 This repository correponds to the article  **"TT-LoRA MoE: Unifying Parameter-Efficient Fine-Tuning and Sparse Mixture-of-Experts."** The Contribution of this paper is the introduction of methods to solve inter-task interference and catastrophic forgetting, which commonly arise when fine-tuning large language models (LLMs) for multi-task learning scenarios.
 To this end, we propose a scalable and reproducible Mixture of Experts (MoE) architecture enhanced with TT-LoRA (Tensor Train Low-Rank Adaptation) and a learned routing mechanism that selects experts dynamically per input.
 This modular framework ensures parameter efficiency, task specialization, and adaptability to diverse datasets.
 Below are the contributions of the paper: